Cypress Forest Public Utility District (PUD) issues: flooding, Raveneaux, parks

 The first proposal from the Harris County Flood Control District (HCFCD) was for a massive detention basin using all the PUD property east of Champion Forest Drive, except for a buffer that included part of the existing Cypress Forest Park.
 That is, it included all of the current golf course area including the portion with the clubhouse, all of the land leased and used currently for the golf course, and all of the remaining leased land that is unused for golf.
-The elevation of the top of the basin was set as 106 feet, to match the County plans.
+The elevation of the top of the basin was set as 106 feet, to match the County proposal.
 The lowest basin point was also chosen to match the County plans.
 That is 87 feet at the basin outlet, which is roughly the elevation of Cypress Creek at the outlet at Champion Forest Drive.
 Basin elevations further west (upstream) are slightly higher to ensure drainage.
-HCFCD had mentioned the possibility of a wet bottom, which would require additional excavation.
+HCFCD had mentioned the possibility of a wet bottom, which would require additional excavation not considered here.

 Alternative Plan: Northwest 1

 (Click the picture to get a full-sized zoomable image) This is the northwest portion of the County Plan 1, included mainly for completeness.
 Although it is relatively small, it may be possible to combine it with adjacent land that is already owned by the County, or could be purchased by the County.

 The smallness is a big advantage for us: it means a smaller project that is more likely to be completed.
 A big risk on larger projects is that they get abandoned or severely delayed mid-project.
 Land could get cleared and massive holes could be dug, and then just left as muddy holes in the ground.

 The County had mentioned that it is no longer interested in this section, even though it was considered useful in the original plan.
 The reasons are unknown.
 We could propose it again and renew their interest.

 Calculations related to excavation for this case are at Alternate Plan Northwest 1 Results Tables .